my5G/PMon-5G/README.md

     | jq '.spec.template.spec.containers[0].env[16].value = "True"' \
     | kubectl replace -f -
 ```
-Check teh Calico's metrics with:
+Check the Calico's metrics with:

 ```
 curl -s localhost:9091/metrics
 ```
 * Now we going to setup Prometheus to export Calico's metrics.
-Create an empty file called something like calico-felix-metrics-Service.yaml e past de content below inside.
+Create an empty file called something like calico-felix-metrics-Service.yaml and past the content below inside.
 Note that since calico runs in the kube-system namespace, the service has to be created there too.

 ```
 apiVersion: v1